alfille/eMission/README.md

 * keep a visual record of the injuries and document followup

 A spreadsheet was not adequate -- poor phone interface, poor support for images, poorly multi-user and problematic security.
-Hence this project was born.
+Hence the __eMission__ project was born.

 ------------------------------

 ## Scope (i.e. what eMission does)

-- Patient name, problem, image and demographics
+- Keep track of patients, problems, images and demographics
-- Medical procedures with description, data, images, tailored checklists
+- Record operative procedures with description, data, images, tailored checklists
-- Providers with contact information
-- Followup
+- Document outcomes and followup
 - Workflow support including patient ID cards, downloadable data
-- Supports phones, tablets and laptops
+- Usable on phones, tablets and laptops

 ### Out of scope
 - lab values